cycodehq/intellij-platform-plugin/README.md

 ## Configuring the Plugin

-To configure the plugin go to the plugin settings to change the default settings:
+To configure the plugin, go to the plugin settings to change the default settings:

 1. In the Additional Parameters field, you can submit additional CLI parameters, such as `--verbose` mode for debugging purposes.